KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part_1.md

  */
  ```

-  3. On the line just below the closing `*/`, create a variable set equal to a function like this:
+  3. On the line just below the closing `*/`, create a variable set equal to a function by typing out this:

     `var submitOrder = function () {};`